The Garden City, The Little Smoke, Vic City, Capital City, Cycling Capital of Canada

 Is this your first time in Victoria and British Columbia?
 Check out these sites before you visit us!

 There are a wide variety of ways to get to, from and around the city of Victoria.
+We have you covered by ferry, bus, road, and bike.

 Victoria's population is one of the fittest in the country, with most adults being twice as physically active as the national averages.
 The mild, predominantly dry climate combined with an astonishing 7,600 hectares of regional, provincial and federal parks in the greater metro area makes Victoria the perfect place for the whole family to lead an active, recreation-enriched lifestyle.